RituPande/ritupande.github.io/_posts/2021-05-29-Convex-Programming.md

 This property of differential convex functions can be used to :
 1. Find a crude lower bound of a convex function in a specifed interval.
-2. To understand how the gradient of a convex function changes w.r.t. its inputs
+2. Understand how the gradient of a convex function changes w.r.t. its inputs

     Let $$ x_1, x_2 \in C s.t. x_2 \geq x_1 $$
     Using the above property of convex functions: